Julia Davis (educator): Biography

-About the Julia Davis Library
+Julia Davis Library

 On April 21, 1974, the St Louis Public Library broke with tradition by dedicating a Branch in honor of a living person.
 On February 14, 1993, the new Julia Davis Branch was officially opened.
 Built on a land donated by the Commerce Bank, it houses the collection consisting of books, manuscripts, newspapers, art work and other research materials, which document the history and cultural heritage of African Americans and people of African descent worldwide.
 Davis' initial gift of $2,500 in 1961 was used to begin the Library's Julia Davis Collection of Negro and African Literature and Culture.
 She also donated her personal collection to the Davis Collection at the same time.

 The ground breaking for a new Julia Davis Branch at 4415 Natural Bridge was held on September 29, 1991.
 Land for the new Branch, the first Branch of the St. Louis Public Library system to be constructed since 1974, had been donated by Commerce Bank of St. Louis.
 The 15000 sqft building, designed by architect Russell Lewis of By Design, Inc., features a 100-seat auditorium and space for collections of 50,000 volumes.
 Computers and educational and recreational software packages are available for public use.
 The Julia Davis Research Collection, now housed at Central Library, was moved to the new Branch when it opened in late 1992 or early 1993.